 Continuing Care and Levels of Care

-As your time with us draws to a close, you will work with your discharge planner to make sure you have a plan in place for your continued recovery.
+As your time at our treatment center draws to a close, you will work with your discharge planner to make sure you have a plan in place for your continued recovery.
 Some of our patients decide that they still need the structure of an inpatient program and may opt to join a residential treatment center.
-Others may feel they’ve made enough progress in our program to step down into our outpatient treatment options; our PHP or IOP are excellent options.
+Others may feel they’ve made enough progress at Highland Ridge Hospital to step down into our outpatient treatment options; our PHP or IOP are excellent options.
 Still others may find they’ve made enough progress in our program that they’re able to discharge to home with referrals to traditional outpatient therapy.

 Getting Help For a Suicidal Ideations From Us